ewfrees/InteractiveLDA/README.md

 # Open Actuarial Textbooks Project Goal
 The goal is to have the actuarial community author our textbooks in a collaborative fashion. *GitHub* provides a natural development environment to achieve this goal.
-See the [Open Actuarial Textbooks Project Site](https://OpenActTexts.github.io) for more information about this project.

 ## Loss Data Analytics